The Human ConditionFrom Awakening to Wholeness

 Figure 16: The Composition of a Human Being

-Each component exists and operates on a different level (or dimension) of reality.
-Each element has perceptive (yin) qualities which allow us to perceive our environment, and expressive (yang) qualities which allow us to interact with our environment.
+Each component exists and operates on a different level, dimension or plane of reality.
+Each element has perceptive (yin) qualities that allow us to perceive our environment, and expressive (yang) qualities that allow us to interact with our environment.

-The three non-Self components are not “us”, but they are aspects of our being.
+The three non-Self components (mind, heart and body) are not “us”, but they are aspects of our being.
 Because the various aspects of our being are so well integrated, it is very easy for us to become identified with them – which is what usually happens.
-This provides a lot of different opportunities for psychological and spiritual growth that we wouldn’t otherwise experience, but it also creates a lot of self-inflicted and unnecessary suffering.
+This mis-identification provides us with a lot of different opportunities for psychological and spiritual growth that we wouldn’t otherwise experience, but it also creates a lot of self-inflicted and unnecessary suffering.

 Figure 17: The Two Sides of the Personality

-As the ego structures gradually dissolve, the balance of power shifts, allowing more of the authentic personality to be expressed.
-A great personality is not achieved by refining, polishing or re-programming our ego structures; it is achieved by dissolving them.
-Note: The personality does not disappear when we become Self-realised or enlightened; it just becomes more authentic.
+As we gradually dissolve our ego structures (through inner work), the balance of power shifts, allowing more of our authentic personality to be expressed.
+A great personality is not achieved by refining, polishing or re-programming our ego structures – it is achieved by dissolving them.
+Note: The personality doesn’t disappear when we attain enlightenment, it just becomes more authentic.